 Well I have never seen anything like this bridge.
 It is absolutely fantastic and you can cross a different bridge each time.
-It is truly amazing.
 The name does give it away so yes ‘the’ bridge consists of 3 bridges!

 The dragon is the symbol of the city of Ljubljana and this bridge with its four guardian dragons is a must-see.
 And they are very photogenic little dragons too!

-I probably should have started with this but you can’t miss the square – it has the ‘three bridges bridge’ off it and a big pink Franciscan Church in it.
+This is the main square with the ‘three bridges bridge’ off it and a big pink Franciscan Church in it.
 And it has its own climate!!
 Yes its own climate – it rains!
 So even on sunny hot days you can get a cool down under the rain!

 It really is a pretty city!
 There are bicycles everywhere as it is pretty flat.
 Sit by the river, relax and enjoy the view!

-Feel free to pin this post for later reference – visiting Ljubljana
+Pin this post for later reference – Visiting Ljubljana

 Have you been to Ljubljana?
 Did you find the love locks?
 I am sure I didn’t get to see everything – are there other things you would recommend to see/do in Ljubljana – leave your feedback/comments below!